MouseBiteLabs/Game-Boy-MBC3-Cartridge/Technical/README.md

 This write-up will serve as an attempt of explaining some of the features on this cartridge.
 I won't go into heavy detail about the functionality of the MBC3, but I will attempt to explain some higher level functions and the reasoning behind the circuit.

+Please correct me on any information I may have gotten wrong.

 ## Schematic

 ![image](https://github.com/MouseBiteLabs/Game-Boy-MBC3-Cartridge/assets/97127539/a19b0cd8-b26e-4a99-becc-673e54f19856)